thomshetland/NBIM-dividend-case/README.md

-# NBIM Dividend Ingestion & Reconciliation — README
+# NBIM Dividend Ingestion & Reconciliation Solution

 ## Overview

 This project ingests two dividend files (NBIM vs Custody), normalizes them to a **Common Event Schema (CES)**, aligns comparable events, and produces human‑readable QA outputs.
 It includes a Streamlit UI for analysts and a fully deterministic batch flow for reproducibility.

 Why deterministic?
-We ship two mapping modes—**Deterministic** and **Agent**—for mapping source headers to CES fields.
+We ship two mapping modes—**Deterministic** and **Agent** for mapping source headers to CES fields.
 Agentic mapping can be helpful on messy files but is non‑deterministic and may hallucinate.
-For the interview case and any production‑like run, we use **Deterministic mapping** to guarantee repeatable results.
+Although this is a case for a interview, we focused on safety and repeatable results.

 ---

 ## Key ideas

 * **Deterministic header mapping** (`map_headers.py`): regex/heuristic rules map raw CSV headers to CES paths.
-No LLM needed → fully reproducible.
+No LLM needed.
 * **Agent header mapping (optional)** (`header_mapper.py`): an Anthropic‑powered helper that *suggests* mappings for unknown columns using sampled values.
 Useful for exploration; disabled by default.
-* **Pre‑processing**: we tidy and normalize rows (dates, decimals, currencies) so downstream alignment—and even other agents—operate on a clean, structured format.
+* **Pre‑processing**: we tidy and normalize rows (dates, decimals, currencies) so downstream alignment and other agents can operate on strucured and cleaned data.
 * **Event Keying** (`event_key.py`): stable hash built from `(ISIN, ex_date, pay_date, quote_ccy)` if no vendor key is provided.
 * **Alignment & comparison** (`align_and_compare.py`): groups by `event_key`, aggregates amounts, computes deltas/flags.
 * **QA reporting** (`report_qa.py`): concise markdown summary of flags and largest discrepancies.
-* **LLM Explainer (optional)** (`explainer.py`): generates short natural‑language rationales for differences (FX, ADR fees, tax rate, etc.).
+* **LLM Explainer** (`explainer.py`): generates short natural‑language rationales for differences (FX, ADR fees, tax rate, etc.).

 ---